 The ANTARES neutrino telescope has been completed recently and consists of 12 lines with 25 storeys.
-Each storey holds three optical modules (OM), each housing a 10" Hamamatsu R7081-20 photomultiplier tube.
-As the primary goal is to detect upward going muons (and hence neutrinos), each photomultiplier is facing down with an angle of $45^{\circ}$ below the horizon.
-Because of the background rate in the sea and the dark noise from the photomultiplier itself (≈2 kHz), different levels of triggering are used before a muon event candidate is stored.
+Each storey holds three optical modules (OMs), each housing a 10" Hamamatsu R7081-20 photomultiplier tube (PMT).
+As the primary goal is to detect upward going muons (and hence neutrinos), each PMT faces down at an angle of 45° below the horizon.
+Because of the background rate in the sea and the dark noise from the PMT itself (\approx 2 kHz), different levels of triggering are used before a muon event candidate is stored.
 The first trigger level, "L0", requires signals to surpass a threshold, individually set for each PMT, of a fraction (usually 1/3) of a single photo-electron (SPE).
 Out of these signals a "L1" trigger can be made either by requiring more than one PMT in L0 or more than a given number of photoelectrons (PE) per PMT.
-The multi-photomultiplier optical module has been proposed [1] as an alternative to the ANTARES design.
+The multi-PMT optical module has been proposed [1] as an alternative to the ANTARES design.
 In this report the sensitivity of such a design will be discussed.
 Tests with several types of small 3" PMT's have been performed and the results have been used for simulations of muon and neutrino detection [2].

-\ Corresponding author.
+^{} Corresponding author.
 Tel.: +31-50-363-3600; fax: +31-50-363-4003; e-mail: loehner@kvi.nl.

-2. The multi-photomultiplier optical module
+2. The multi-PMT optical module

-Subdividing the photo-sensitive area into a number of small photo sensors (photomultiplier tubes) will be advantageous for several reasons:
+Subdividing the photo-sensitive area into a number of small photo sensors (PMTs) will be advantageous for several reasons: